jia1/jia1.github.io/content/posts/adding-my-sites-to-cloudflare.md

 - Select "Custom nameservers".
 - Do your thing!

-Setting the DNS records (i.e. updating the NS records) did not help.
+Setting the DNS records (i.e. updating the NS records) didn't help.
 I had to go into the specific configuration or tab for nameservers in each of the domain providers to set them up.